rlpacheco/abseff_R/README.md

 "Base 1000"

-"The baseline proportion of patients free of event in a certain time-point with control group is 700 per 1000"
+"The proportion of patients free of event in a certain time-point with control group is 700 per 1000"

 "The anticipated absolute effects is 883 per 1000 (95% CI = 793 to 938 )."